QuickLyric/QuickLyric/README.md

 # QuickLyric

 QuickLyric is an android app that fetches your lyrics for you almost instantly.
-Its main perks is that it's very fast, it doesn't have ads, it features Music ID, a search engine, the downloading of lyrics on your device and some handy settings.
+Its main perks is that it's very fast, it doesn't have ads, it features a search engine, the downloading of lyrics on your device and some handy settings.
 While most lyrics app require you to type the name of the song you're searching for or annoy you with tedious notifications every time the song has changed, QuickLyric automatically detects what song is playing on your device and instantly delivers the lyrics to you.
-The app's also very pretty since it mimics the design of the Google Play apps for Android.
+The app's design mimics the Google Play apps for Android.

 ![alt text](http://i.imgur.com/VlSv894.png "Banner Logo")

-QuickLyric is of course written in Java and runs on phones and tablets equipped with *at least* Android 2.2 Froyo.
-The build system relies on Gradle and Android Studio is therefore recommended.
+QuickLyric is of course written in Java and runs on phones and tablets equipped with *at least* Android 4.0. (although you can still find some old builds that supported Android 2.2) The build system relies on Gradle and Android Studio is therefore recommended.

 ## Features